ethansager/roster_methods/README.md

 # roster_methods

 This repository contains some basic scripts and literature references for an analysis on roster data.
+Data is stored separately and not included in this repository.